dlebansais/ModelAnalyzer/README.md

   * Parenthesis.
   * The `&&` and `||` logical operators.
   * The `==`, `!=`, `>`, `>=`, `<` and `<=` comparison operators.
-  * Integer constants (ex: `0`).
+  * Integer constants (ex: `0`), `true` and `false`.
+  * Variables, either fields or parameters.

 Everything else, attributes, preprocessor directives etc. is not supported.

 ## Method contract

-To add a require clause to a method, put a line starting with `// Require: ` below the method declaration and before the opening brace.
-To add an ensure clause put a line starting with `// Ensure: ` below the method's closing brace.
+To add a require clause to a method, put a line starting with `// Require:` below the method declaration and before the opening brace.
+To add an ensure clause put a line starting with `// Ensure:` below the method's closing brace.

 For example: